 Enhanced Gaming: Enhanced Gaming Mode combined with a fast refresh rate delivers low-latency, fast input response times for 1080p, 1440p, and 4K video; perfect for fast-paced and competitive console or PC gaming.
 The Game Display Mode provides a visual advantage by boosting shadows and dark scenes for greater visibility of impending obstacles.

 - 1080p HD: 15.7ms @ 240 Hz, 18.2ms @ 120 Hz, or 23.8ms @ 60Hz

 Note: The projector does not support 4k/120Hz.

-3D-Ready: The Optoma UHD38 DLP projector can display 1080p 3D content from almost any 3D source, including 3D Blu-ray players, 3D broadcasting, and the latest generation games consoles.
+3D-Ready: The Optoma UHD50X DLP projector can display 1080p 3D content from almost any 3D source, including 3D Blu-ray players, 3D broadcasting, and the latest generation games consoles.
 You'll need a pair of Optoma's DLP Link active shutter 3D Glasses (sold separately - not available at Crutchfield).
+Only the HDMI 1.4a input supports 3D video.
 3D content is available in 720p or 1080p (not 4K).

 Display Modes: You can choose from a variety of factory optimized display mode presets to suit your source content, as well as manually adjust picture settings to suit your personal preference.

 - Reference: This mode is intended to reproduce as close as possible the image the way the movie director intended.
 Color, color temperature, brightness, contrast and gamma settings are all configured to standard reference levels.